 Let’s start with the essentials...

-‘Fan Week’ starts on Tuesday August 21st with the ground open to fans to watch both qualifying matches and players already in the main draw train before the event.
+‘Fan Week’ starts on August 19th with the grounds open to fans to watch both qualifying matches and players already in the main draw train before the event.

 Men’s / Women’s Singles Champions: $3.8 million